Immigration Lawyer Cost for a Green Card (2025 Guide)

 Estimated lawyer fees: $3,000 – $7,000

-Other costs include labor certification, USCIS forms, and medical exams.
+Other costs include labor certification, USCIS filing forms, and a medical exam.

 How Lawyers Charge: Fee Structures